zhilinh/lintcode/README.md

 # lintcode
-Here are my codes for code challenges on lintcode.
+Here are my solutions for code challenges on lintcode.